 When you are deciding whether to get pet insurance for your furry friend, there are several things to take into consideration.
 Pet health insurance is the best method of caring for your pet in the event of an accident or health emergency.

 Like everything in life, the question, of is pet insurance worth it, comes down to affordability and necessity.
 Begin by figuring out what your budget is for your pet's insurance.
 If your pet takes any medications or has any pre-existing conditions, take that into consideration, as well.

 Then, look at some of the coverage providers' options that are available for your pet.
 Providers will offer a variety of benefits, deductibles, and overall coverage plans.
 Consider the following questions:

 When comparing your pet insurance coverage options, take note of the benefits and included features of each.
 The most important thing to compare is the conditions covered through each coverage plan.

 Each plan differs, so check if it covers cost reimbursement for medical expenses.
 These include emergency vet visits, accidents, illness, surgery, medications, and even cancer treatments.

 If your pet already deals with a physical or medical ailment, take note of the insurers' stance on pre-existing conditions.
 Some pre-existing conditions are considered to be stable, controlled, or curable.
 Others are considered terminal and incurable.
 Incurable pre-existing conditions may have limited or excluded coverage.
 Some providers require a veterinary exam in order to determine your pet's coverage.

-A coverage providers policy exclusions will vary depending on the company, plan you select, and your pets breed.
-Most inexpensive insurance excludes coverage for behavioral training, elective, preventative, and dental procedures.
+A coverage provider's policy exclusions will vary depending on the company, plan you select, and your pets breed.
+Most inexpensive insurance excludes coverage for behavioural training, elective, preventative, and dental procedures.